Letter of Undertaking the Exemption from Taxes for the Exporters

 vii.
 Now fill in the details with respect to the LUT on the form that is given on the screen.

 DSC Verification method can be used only by the companies and the LLPs or Limited Liability Partnership entities.
 Instead of LUT, the exporters can also submit bonds, which again require a similar way or procedure for submitting the same.
-Under this 15% of the amount of total amount of the export, invoice should be given as a bank guarantee.
+Under this 15% of the total amount of the export, the invoice should be given as a bank guarantee.

 Kanakkupillai is your reliable partner for every step of your business journey in India.
 We offer reasonable and expert assistance to ensure legal compliance, covering business registration, tax compliance, accounting and bookkeeping, and intellectual property protection.
 Let us help you navigate the complex legal and regulatory requirements so you can focus on growing your business.
 Contact us today to learn more.